 Advocates in California believe that achieving a single-payer system for the state is more achievable politically, and given the size of the state it would serve as a demonstration project and model for the rest of the country.
 We hope by showing the way, as California often does, we can speed the transition to health care justice for the entire nation.

-Health Care for All – California (HCA) is dedicated to achieving a universal health care system through single-payer public financing.
+Health Care for All – Los Angeles (HCA-LA) is dedicated to achieving a universal health care system through single-payer public financing.
 Our goal is that all California residents will have comprehensive, high quality health care.

 We appreciate your support for Health Care for All-Los Angeles and the Single Payer Movement.
 Your donation helps our ongoing work to guarantee comprehensive, high-quality health care as a human right and lead in the larger fight for health care justice.